 Membership decline has been considered a risk for a long time due to the potential impact on revenue and services.
 This is constantly being monitored and addressed with investment in marketing and direct member engagement most recently through the BII Marketplace initiative.
-Further investment and revision of the membership offer to ensure it is relevant and beneficial to members will continue.
+Further investment and revision of the membership offer to ensure it is relevant and beneficial to members will continue under new leadership.
+The growth seen during the pandemic has underlined the improved perceived value of membership through changes implemented in early 2020.